 For a complete list of all the v1.14 changes please see the IRIS Release 1.14 Changes document.

 IRIS Training Dates for 2020

 Due to recent developments with COVID19 all face-to-face training will be suspended until further notice.
 Therefore, the IRIS training sessions that have been booked to run at 50 Lonsdale Street in March and April 2020 will no longer run.
-The training sessions booked for May and June 2020 will be reviewed and advice will be provided by April 30, 2020.
+The training sessions booked for August 2020 and beyond will be reviewed and advice will be provided in due course.
 We apologise for the inconvenience that this may cause to your Agency and staff and will keep you informed of any changes by updating the Funded Agency Channel portal.

 IRIS guides and resources

 - Newsletter 56 - May 2018: Contains information about the IRIS 1.13.0 software release(Latest Update), IRIS Training information and program information

 - IRIS changes - Information about Child FIRST/IFS, Stronger Families & Cradle to Kinder IRIS changes